whyboris/utilitarianism.net/content/en/01-introduction-to-utilitarianism.md

      Mill, J. S. (1869). _[The Subjection of Women](https://www.earlymoderntexts.com/assets/pdfs/mill1869.pdf)_.
 Bennett, J. (ed.), p.
 1.

 [^8]:
-     On extreme poverty see: Singer, P. (2009). _[The Life You Can Save: Acting Now to End World Poverty](https://www.thelifeyoucansave.org/the-book/)_.
-Bainbridge Island, WA: Penguin Random House LLC.
+     On extreme poverty, see: Singer, P. (2019). _[The Life You Can Save: Acting Now to End World Poverty](https://www.thelifeyoucansave.org/the-book/)_, 2nd ed.
+The Life You Can Save, Bainbridge Island, WA and Sydney, available free at <www.thelifeyoucansave.org>.

-     On factory farming see: Singer, P. (1975). _[Animal Liberation: A New Ethics for Our Treatment of Animals](https://en.wikipedia.org/wiki/Animal_Liberation_(book))_.
-New York: HarperCollins.
+     On factory farming, see: Singer, P. (2023) _Animal Liberation Now: The Definitive Classic Renewed_, New York: HarperCollins.

 [^9]: This is most clear-cut in a fixed-population setting, where one’s actions do not affect the number or identity of people.
 For more complex cases, see the discussion of [population ethics](/population-ethics/) in Chapter 5.